Using Only 10 Percent of Your Brain? Think Again!

 One of the most enduring myths about the brain is that we use only 10 percent of it.
-Presumably the other 90 percent just sits idly by, or perhaps it serves for spare parts—the originators of this myth never said why it was there or what it was for.
-By inference the myth suggests that people can harness and activate this unused potential in order to boost IQ or even develop “psychic” skills or other extraordinary abilities.
+Presumably the other 90 percent sits on idle, or perhaps just serves for spare parts.
+By inference the myth suggests that people can harness unused potential in order to boost their IQ or develop “psychic” skills and other extraordinary abilities.

-There are many false ideas about the brain circulating out there.
-For instance, most of what is said in popular culture about differences between the right and left brain hemispheres is inaccurate, but the idea that we use only a fraction of our brainpower is a doozy.
-It is patent nonsense.
-And yet this particular myth endures.
-Two-thirds of the public believe the 10 percent myth, and, according to a recent study in Frontiers in Psychology, even 47 percent of secondary school teachers take it as true!
-If schoolteachers don’t have their facts right then what hope is there of setting the public record straight?
-What accounts for the ten–percent myth’s persistence and durability despite ample proof of its falseness?
+Many false ideas about the brain persist.
+For instance, most of what popular culture believes about right-left differences between the brain hemispheres is flat-out wrong.
+But the notion that we use only a fraction of our brainpower is a doozy.
+According to Haverford College, two-thirds of the public believe the 10% myth, and according to a study in Frontiers in Psychology, even 47 percent of secondary school teachers take it as true!
+If schoolteachers haven't got their facts right then what hope is there of setting the public record straight?
+What accounts for the 10% myth’s persistence despite ample proof that it's wrong?

-No one knows for sure, but I think this particular idea got started in the early days of the last century when neurology was just developing as a science.
-For a long time it was known that a motor area controls the opposite side of the body, and that a sensory area sitting on the strip of cerebral cortex just behind it mirrors the motor area.
+No one knows for sure, but the particular idea probably got started in the last century when neurology was just developing as a science.
+For a long time it was known that a motor area controls the opposite side of the body, and that a sensory area sitting on the strip of cerebral cortex just behind it mirrors it.
 The primary brain areas for hearing and vision were also well known.
-But then there were the many parts of the brain that collectively we now know as association areas given that they perform high–level calculations important for perception, thought, and behavior.
+But there were also many brain parts that we now collectively know as "association areas" given that they perform high–level calculations important for perception, thought, and behavior.
 In other words they are the basis for a person’s “smarts.”

 Take the largest of the association areas, the two frontal lobes that account for a full third of brain tissue inside the skull.
 Because damage to this large expanse of brain produces no obvious motor or sensory symptoms, medical scientists from decades ago concluded that it served no obvious purpose.
 Together with the other regions whose functions weren’t apparent they became known as the “silent areas.”
 (This is an example of circular logic: because we can’t figure out what they are doing, they must not be doing anything.)

-To be fair, encounters with split-brain patients are strongly counterintuitive.
-Logic says that you have done something drastic by cutting their brains in half.
-Yet judging by conversation, ordinary interactions, and even the standard neurological exam, they don’t seem different at all.
-The answer to this riddle is that patient’s weren’t tested the right way.
+To be fair, encounters with split-brain individuals are highly counterintuitive.
+Logic says you have done something drastic by cutting someone's brains in half.
+Yet judging by conversation, social interactions, and even the standard neurological exam, they don’t seem impaired at all.
+The answer to this riddle is that patient’s weren’t tested in the right way.
 Examiners weren’t looking for the right symptoms.
-When you restrict test input and patient response to one hemisphere at a time, then patients in fact exhibit profound symptoms.
+When you actually restrict test input and the patient's response to one hemisphere at a time, then profound symptoms emerge.

-How could our scientific ancestors have made such seemingly simple errors?
-Looking back we can see that their mistake was giving primacy to motor and sensory ability at the expenses of everything else.
-Measured this way those functions account for only a small percentage of brain tissue, and thus perhaps the 10 percent myth was born and has persisted ever since.
+How could our predecessors have made such an error?
+They mistakenly gave prime importance to movement and sensation at the expenses of everything else!
+These functions account for only a small slice of brain tissue, and so perhaps the 10% was born and has persisted ever since.

 Astute readers may ask what prompted such narrow-minded thinking in the first place.
-Around the time of Freud in the last century a turn in thinking occurred that was strongly anti-biological and resisted associating the brain with higher thought.
+In the last century around the time of Freud, a turn in thinking happened that was strongly anti-biological and resisted associating the brain with higher thought.
 Unbelievable, but true.
-But that is a topic for a different blog post.